 Nitrite can severely interfere with the oxygen carrying ability of fish flood.
 It does this by oxidising the iron within the haemoglobin rendering it unable to bind with oxygen.
 As a consequence the blood turns brown, instead of a healthy bright red, through the formation of methaemoglobin.
 ‘Brown blood disease‘ is a common and descriptive term used to describe this condition..
 There is a similar mechanism occurring in carbon monoxide poisoning.

-As far as ionic balance is concerned nitrite enters the fishes body via an active uptake Cl-/HCO3_ exchange mechanism.As a result an increase in nitrite in the blood tends to be associated with a
+As far as ionic balance is concerned nitrite enters the fishes body via an active uptake Cl-/HCO3_ exchange mechanism.As a result an increase in the nitrite level in the blood tends to be associated with a

-- a drop on chloride ions (CL-)
+- a drop in chloride ions (CL-)